Community Services Block Grant

 Appeals

 Funds may be withheld from any State which does not utilize its allotment substantially in accordance with the provisions of the Community Services Block Grant Act and the assurances provided in its application.
-States may terminate or reduce funding to a eligible entity, but this may be done only after adequate notice and an opportunity for a hearing is conducted within the affected State.
-For discretionary grants: There is no appeal process for unsuccessful applicants.
-For existing recipients, appeals in regards to disputes may take place in accordance with 45 CFR Part 16, subject to the limitations of the Appendix A.
+States may terminate or reduce funding to an eligible entity, but this may be done only after adequate notice and an opportunity for a hearing is conducted within the affected State.
+For discretionary awards: There is no appeal process for unsuccessful applicants.
+For existing recipients, appeals regarding disputes may take place in accordance with 45 CFR Part 16, subject to the limitations of the Appendix A.

 Renewals